Breathing and Posture: Can Bad Posture Affect Your Breathing?

 Inhalation or inspiration; an exhalation or expiration; and a resting phase called apnea between breaths.

-To inhale oxygen into our lungs, we need to expand by filling the alveoli with air.
+To inhale oxygen into our lungs, we must expand by filling the alveoli with air.
 Alveoli are tiny air sacs inside your lungs.
-These air sacs fill and empty as we breathe in and out, respectively.
+These air sacs fill and empty as we breathe in and out.

 The diaphragm contracts, which expands and flattens out as it moves downward toward your abdominal cavity.